 Longevity Diet for Senior Dogs

-• The best diet for aging dogs is one that keeps a lean body condition while protecting muscle with adequate protein and measured calories.
+• A dog longevity diet keeps a lean body condition while protecting muscle with adequate protein and measured calories.

-• Calorie control matters because long-term studies associate dietary restriction and leanness with longer lifespan and later onset of age-related change signals (Kealy, 2002).
+• Calorie control matters: long-term studies link leanness and dietary restriction with longer lifespan and later age-related change (Kealy, 2002).

-• “Muscle-first aging” means choosing diets with high-quality protein and enough total calories to prevent unintended weight loss, especially in thin seniors.
+• “Muscle-first aging” means enough high-quality protein and enough total calories to prevent unintended weight loss, especially in thin seniors.

-• Fiber and feeding structure can make stools, appetite, and begging behavior more reliable, which helps owners stick to the plan.
+• Fiber and feeding structure make stools, appetite, and begging more reliable—which helps you stick to the plan.

-• Omega-3s and targeted senior nutrient blends are often used to support brain and joint comfort as dogs age (Pan, 2011).
+• Omega-3s and targeted senior nutrient blends are often used to support joint comfort and the aging brain (Pan, 2011).

-• Track change signals for 4–6 weeks: body condition, waist, stool quality, mobility after rest, and treat calories.
+• Track for 4–6 weeks: body condition, waist, stool quality, mobility after rest, and treat calories—then bring the log to your vet.

 The Longevity Diet Priorities: Lean Mass, Gut Tolerance, and Consistency